UIUC-Helium-Recovery/.github/documentation/updates-mid-june.md

         - It would be easier to read in a `.json` file for paths specific to each of our local environments that point to the shared helium directory.
         - For secrets/private information such as API keys and other passwords that *need* to be kept private, we can use a `.env` file and read them in.
             - Either way, we should never commit configuration/environment files that are specific to our local development environment.
-    - We can now edit the website locally with all the data and files we need available to us!

 ### Wednesday (6-11)
 - Changed `27.
 A101 CLSL` to `27.
 CLSLA Basement` on all website .html, .js, and .py files (except for the total page graphs because those PNGs are made and stored on the RPis staticly)